 The treatment process can take 10 to 30 minutes each day with most of the time spent positioning the patient.
 Patients usually receive radiation treatments once a day, five days a week, for a total of one to nine weeks.
 Occasionally, treatments are given twice a day.
 The total duration of a course of radiation depends on the patient’s diagnosis, stage of disease, overall health, and the goal of treatment.

 Intensity-modulated radiation therapy (IMRT) is an advanced method of external beam treatment that results in the radiation dose more closely matching the three-dimensional shape of the tumor.
 With IMRT, the radiation oncologist can deliver higher radiation doses to tumors with fewer side effects compared with conventional external beam techniques.
 Currently, IMRT is being used most extensively to treat cancers of the prostate, head and neck, left-sided breast, lung, and central nervous system.

-Radiation Oncology at Firelands Regional Medical Center
+Radiation Therapy in Ohio at Firelands Regional Medical Center

 The Radiation Oncology program at University Hospitals Seidman Cancer Center at Firelands Regional Medical Center is accredited by the American College of Radiology.

 The radiation oncology team consists of a multidisciplinary group of professionals that work closely to prescribe, design and deliver care for you during your treatment course.
 The following are the members of our team:

 What is a radiation oncologist?
 The radiation oncologist is the physician who determines that radiation therapy is necessary for treatment.
 The physician determines the type of radiation, the area to be treated and the dose to be given.
 The physician monitors that every treatment is accurately given and identifies and treats any side effects from the radiation therapy.
 The patient sees the physician in an appointment setting at least once per week while on treatment.